daos-stack/daos/docs/admin/rebuild_controls.md

 $ dmg pool rebuild stop p1
 ```

-Run `dmg pool query` in a loop (with short delays between commands).
+Run `dmg pool query` a few times, though not too frequently.
+The `--health-only` option is
+useful to keep the overall query lighter-weight (by interacting with the pool service leader
+engine, and that engine not interacting with all pool engines while it is handling the query).

-The rebuild state output `stopping` along with `state=busy` and `status=-2027` is an indication
+Rebuild state output `stopping` along with `state=busy` and `status=-2027` indicates
-that the stop command is being processed, and rebuild has not been entirely stopped yet.
+the stop command is being processed, and rebuild has not been entirely stopped yet.
 ```bash
 $ dmg pool query --health-only p1
 Pool cdf27ec1-ed97-4aa6-a766-39a2ed2136a1, ntarget=64, disabled=8, leader=6, version=77, state=TargetsExcluded